 Every turn starts the same way:

-One persona pack - nine options today, chosen to match your project and ingredients.
+- One persona pack — fourteen specialists today, chosen to match your project and ingredients.

 No hidden reasoning block.
 No digging through settings to see what Vizzy is using.